NVIDIA-Merlin/HugeCTR/docs/source/hugectr_parameter_server.md

 This is achieved through utilizing other memory resources, available within your clsuter, such as CPU accessible RAM and non-volatile memory.
 Aside from general advantages of non-volatile memory with respect to retaining stored information, storage devices such as HDDs and SDDs offer orders of magnitude more storage space than DDR memory and HBM (High Bandwidth Memory), at significantly lower cost.
 However, their throughout is lower and latency is higher than that of DRR and HBM.

 The HPS database backend acts as an intermediate layer between your GPU and non-volatile memory to store all embeddings of your model.
-Thereby, available local RAM and/or RAM resources across the cluster could be used as a cache to improve response times.
+Thereby, available local RAM and/or RAM resources available across the cluster can be used as a cache to improve response times.

 ## Architecture

 As of version 3.3, the HugeCTR hierarchical parameter server database backend defines 3 storage layers.

 1.
    The **CPU Memory Database** layer utilizes volatile CPU addressable RAM memory to cache embeddings.
 This database is created and maintained separately by each machine that runs HugeCTR in your cluster.

 2.
    The **Distributed Database** layer allows utilizing Redis cluster deployments, to store and retrieve embeddings in/from the RAM memory available in your cluster.
 The HugeCTR distributed database layer is designed for compatibility with Redis [peristence features](https://redis.io/topics/persistence) such as [RDB](https://redis.io/topics/persistence) and [AOF](https://redis.io/topics/persistence) to allow seamless continued operation across device restart.
 This kind of databse is shared by all nodes that participate in the training / inference of a HugeCTR model.

    *Remark: There exists and abundance of products that claim Redis compatibility.
 We cannot guarantee or make any statements regarding the suitabablity of these with our distributed database layer.
 However, we note that Redis alternatives are likely to be compatible with the Redis cluster dstributed database layer, as long as they are compatible with [hiredis](https://github.com/redis/hiredis).
 We would love to hear about your experiences.
 Please let us know if you successfully/unsuccessfully deployed such Redis alternatives as storage targets with HugeCTR.*

 3.
    The **Persistent Database** layer links HugeCTR with a persistent database.
 Each node that has such a persistent storage layer configured retains a separate copy of all embeddings in its locally available non-volatile memory.
 This layer is best considered as a compliment to the distributed database to 1) further expand storage capabilities and 2) for high availability.
 Hence, if your model exceeds even the total RAM capacity of your entire cluster, or if - for whatever reason - the Redis cluster becomes unavailable, all nodes that have been configured with a persistent database will still be able to fully cater to inference requests, albeit likely with increased latency.

 In the following table, we provide an overview of the *typical* properties different parameter database layers (and the embedding cache).
 We emphasize that this table is just intended to provide a rough orientation.
 Properties of actual deployments may deviate.